[Updated 11/22/19] So you’ve only got one week in Ireland to cover the rolling green hills and narrow-lane streets of the emerald isle? No problem.

 Knock off the day by strolling the city’s Trinity College, home of the historic Book of Kells, and quite often a good game of cricket.

 Head back to Temple Bar for a frothy nightcap, an Irish dance show and some hearty beef pie.
+The next morning drive from Dublin to Cork.

 READ MORE: Interview with Dublin Legends The Chieftains